Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/colors02.py"
 ```

-Notice that an alpha of 0.1 the background almost matches the screen, but at 1.0 it is a solid color.
+Notice that at an alpha of 0.1 the background almost matches the screen, but at 1.0 it is a solid color.

 ```{.textual path="docs/examples/guide/styles/colors02.py"}
 ```